openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

 <!-- ![Issue table of contents](../nstatic/issue-table-of-contents.png) -->

-You can drop an article from an issue using the Remove link and add new ones clicking the Add Article link.
+You can drop an article from an issue using the Remove link and add new ones clicking the **Add article** link.

 <!-- ![Articles that can be added to issues](../nstatic/issue-articles.png) -->